ibrahimjelliti/Deeplearning.ai-Natural-Language-Processing-Specialization/Readme.md

 Enjoy!

 ## Connect with your mentors and fellow learners on Slack!
-once you enrolled to the course, you are invited to join a slack workspace for this specialization:
+Once you enrolled to the course, you are invited to join a slack workspace for this specialization:
 Please join the Slack workspace by going to the following link [deeplearningai-nlp.slack.com](deeplearningai-nlp.slack.com) This Slack workspace includes all courses of this specialization.